SwedbankPay/developer.swedbankpay.com/_includes/custom-styling.md

 Our [accessibility compliant payment UI][wcag-presentation]{:target="_blank"}
 follows the guidelines of [WCAG v2.2][wcag-documentation]{:target="_blank"}, so the elements you can adjust are limited to the CTA button.
-The vailable changes
+The available changes
 are:

 ### The background color of the CTA button